 May 25, 2023 by Helena Lombard

 Calling all book lovers!
 Are you in search of a creative and entertaining theme for your upcoming book club party?
 How about indulging in some book-themed cocktails inspired by famous novels?
-To kickstart your literary libations, we’ve handpicked three of our favourite cocktails inspired by three great novels.
+To kickstart your literary libations, we’ve handpicked three of our favorite cocktails inspired by three great novels.
 Get ready to bring your love for literature to life, coupled with our (slightly obsessive) love for exceptional cocktails!

 1. Vesper Martini: Casino Royale, by Ian Fleming